How To Be Safer in the Water: 10 Tips To Prevent Drowning

 2. Keep Watch Over Little Swimmers At All Times

 At least one adult should have eyes on the water 100% of the time.
 If you have to take a phone call or go to the bathroom, designate another adult to be in charge of the swimmers, or have the child come out and stay somewhere safe — with no access to the water — until you can pay attention again.
-Also, particularly at a pool, walk around periodically so you can change your view, because the water refracts light and may prevent you from seeing pool corners and edges.
+Particularly at a pool, walk around periodically so you can change your view, because the water refracts light and may prevent you from seeing pool corners and edges.
+Also, when shopping for swimsuits, choose bright colors like neon orange, green, pick and red to make it easier to spot your child in the water.

 3. Know the Risks of Open Water